stainsby/ubuntinator/README.md

 ## Limitations of testing

 Only installation of the Intel 64-bit/AMD64 variant of Xenial (Ubuntu 16.04.x) has been tested.

 ## Usage

 1. Copy the files in `files` to the system you wish to install *from*.
 We have found 'live' CD distributions such as Puppy Linux useful for this.
+We are also testing on Ubuntu live CDs.
 The scripts need working network access to download files from the Internet.
 The `make_pkg.sh` script, when executed from the top-level directory, will create a tarball of those files for convenient copying.

 2. Create a new partition that you wish to install *to*, or select an existing empty partition.
 EXT3 and EXT4 file systems are supported.
 Others may be, but this has not been tested.
 The partiton must be empty (a `lost+found` directory in the top level is OK though).

-3. Start the process by running `phase1.sh` from the directory it resides in.
+3. Ensure you are working as the `root` user (`sudo su - root`), and then start the process by running `phase1.sh` from the directory it resides in.
 Follow the instructions carefully.
 When prompted for a partition to install *to*, **ensure you don't chose a partition with valuable data on it**.
 The script *should* refuse to install to a non-empty partition, but that has not